Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 What to Look for When Hiring an SBA Business Development Officer

 Most SBA BDO searches start in the wrong place.
 A CLO posts the role, gets a stack of resumes from candidates who all claim strong production, and ends up scheduling interviews based on whoever sounds most confident on the phone.
-Six months later, the hire isn't performing — and the search starts over.
+Six months later, the hire isn't performing, and the search starts over.

 Production numbers alone don't tell the story

 A BDO who closed $40MM last year at a bank with a strong credit team, a fast underwriting process, and an existing referral network is a fundamentally different animal from one who closed $40MM building a program from scratch.
 Both look the same on paper.
 They are not the same hire.
+The first question I ask every SBA BDO candidate isn't how much they produced.
+It's what their support infrastructure looked like.

 Credit authority matters more than most banks realize

 A BDO with former credit authority understands the deal from both sides.
 They know how underwriters think, they know which deals are worth pushing and which aren't, and they don't waste your credit team's time on deals that were never going to close.
-When I'm representing a candidate with credit authority in their background, that's one of the first things I tell the hiring executive — because it changes how you use that person.
+When I'm representing a candidate with credit authority in their background, that's one of the first things I tell the hiring executive, because it changes how you use that person.

 Geography and vertical concentration is a real risk